magic8bot/magic8bot/README.md

 ![logo](https://rawgit.com/notvitaliy/magic8bot/master/assets/logo.svg)

-## Current Status (UPDATE July 17th '18)
+## Current Status (UPDATE July 17th '18) - PreAlpha (Not ready for live trading)

-Magic8bot a crypto trading bot originally based off of zenbot4.
+Magic8bot a crypto trading bot originally based on Zenbot4.
 It is a complete rewrite and rethinking of the entire platform.
 The overall goals are:

-- reducing code repitition
+- reducing code repetition
 - separation of concerns
 - everything in typescript
 - allow multiple strategies to run simultaneously